lwmqn/qnode/README.md

 var so = new SmartObject();

-// We have two humidity sensors here
-// oid = 'humidity', iid = 0
+// We have two humidity sensors here so.init('humidity', 0, {    // oid = 'humidity', iid = 0
-so.init('humidity', 0, {
     sensorValue: 20,
     units: 'percent'
 });

-// oid = 'humidity', iid = 1
+so.init('humidity', 1, {    // oid = 'humidity', iid = 1
-so.init('humidity', 1, {
     sensorValue: 16,
     units: 'percent'
 });

-// Initialize a custom Resource so.init('myObject', 0, {
+// Initialize a custom Resource so.init('myObject', 0, {    // oid = 'myObject', iid = 0
     myResrc1: 20,
     myResrc2: 'hello world!'
 });

-// If the Resouces have been bundle into a plugin or a separated module,
+// If the Resouces have been bundle into a plugin or a separated module, you can require and
-// you can require and use it directly
+// use it directly, like:
 //     var so = require('foo-ipso-temperature-plugin');
-// or
-// var so = require('./hal/my_temp_sensor.js');
+// or, var so = require('./hal/my_temp_sensor.js');

 /*********************************************/
 /*** Client Device Initialzation           ***/